Hawkesbury Canoe Classic Association

 visit the Liverpool Catholic Club

-Arrow is delighted to be one of the benefitting charities of the ASX Refinitiv Charity Foundation grant for 2023/24.
+Arrow is delighted to be one of the benefitting charities of the ASX Refinitiv Charity Foundation.
 The ASX Refinitiv Charity Foundation has been running since 1996 and has raised over $36 million for multiple charities through their signature events and auctions.
 Their events are renowned for their premium quality, providing memorable corporate networking opportunities while engaging and rewarding key staff.

 visit the ASX Refinitiv Foundation

 Jazz Pharmaceuticals is committed to giving back to the communities they serve through giving meaningful support to organizations, initiatives, and causes that reflect their mission, values and strategic focus.
-They have joined with us to help improve the lives of bone marrow transplant patients through a $20,000 donation to help fund bone marrow transplant nurses traveling to conferences both here and overseas.
+They have joined with us to help improve the lives of bone marrow transplant patients through their donations towards health care professional scholarships, enabling recipients to attend conferences both locally and overseas.

 visit Jazz Pharmaceuticals